facelessuser/wcmatch/docs/src/markdown/wcmatch.md

 `wcmatch.WcMatch` was originally written to provide a simple user interface for searching specific files in [Rummage](https://github.com/facelessuser/Rummage).
-A class was needed to facilitate a user interface where a user could select a base path, define one or more file patterns they wanted to search for, and provide folders to exclude if needed.
+A class was needed to facilitate a user interface where a user could select a root directory, define one or more file patterns they wanted to search for, and provide folders to exclude if needed.
 It needed to be aware of hidden files on different systems, not just ignoring files that start with `.`.
 It also needed to be extendable so we could further filter returned files by size, creation date, or whatever else was decided.
 While [`glob`](./glob.md) is a fantastic file and folder search tool, it just didn't make sense for such a user